DevExpress/dataprocessingapi-mvp-example/README.md

 # DevExpress Data Processing API (MVP)

+> DevExpress Data Processing API is a prototype (MVP) of a new product and is therefore not yet a part of the DevExpress product line.

 **DevExpress Data Processing API** is a .NET library that allows you to convert your data (including ETL and data analysis) into usable and desired form.

 ![flow](./Images/flow.png)